evkx/evkx.github.io/content/models/skoda/enyaq_iv/ENYAQ_COUPÉ_RS_iV/_index.md

 ## Performance

 The SKODA ENYAQ COUPÉ RS iV has a maximum power of 250KW (340hp).
 The total torque is 679nm.
-The 0-100km/h sprint (0-62mph) takes 5,5 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 5,5 seconds.
 The top speed is 180 km/h.

 ## Battery, range, and charging